 Google limits autocomplete to a maximum of 10, so you’ll need to play around with it to get a decent amount of suggestions.
 However, KWFinder shows them all in one list:

 In the example above, you can see how the base term can be used to find new long-tail keyword opportunities by adding a prefix/suffix – we used the seed keyword “best crm for”.

-Alternatively, you can find more question-based long-tail keywords using a free tool called Answer The Public.
-However, it serves just as a keyword suggestion tool, you don’t get any metrics like search volume or keyword difficulty.
+Alternatively, you can find long-tail keywords using free keyword research tools.
+However, they only serve as keyword suggestion tools, you don’t get any metrics like search volume or keyword difficulty.

 4. Dig through your site’s analytics

 You don’t have to start targeting long-tail keywords with a new piece of content from scratch.

 Find what you’re already ranking for, and the terms people are searching to find your website, using the performance report inside Google Search Console.

 Head to Performance > Google Results, then organize your rankings by position.